GoldStar184/Xtreme-Wiki/Generic-Guides.md

 Now there is two options.
 The easy one or the easy no brainer one.

 ### **The easy method:**
 Now use an application to unzip the file you just downloaded.
-(If you don't know how to unzip / use 7zip read this here: ((instert anchor to 7zip))
+(If you don't know how to unzip / use 7zip look into the 7zip section)
 * -> Extract to a Folder
 * -> Copy folder into update on the Flipper via qFlipper **optional:** delete apps folder if you come from a different FW (SD Card/apps/)